CyTube/cytube-docker/README.md

 https://github.com/calzoneman/sync

+## Disclaimer

+This image is not officially supported by the main CyTube developers.
+It is maintained by third party contributors.
+Feel free to submit pull requests if you'd like to fix or improve the image.

 ## How to get started

 To run this application first you must clone the repo using ```git clone --recursive https://github.com/Aersaud/cytube-docker.git```